 This is also true in all our personal relationships.
 How many people are alienated from extended family members because of the difficulty of holding good, honest conversations?
 Or how many parents and children are alienated because of their inability to communicate effectively?
 Dialogue changes that.

 Furthermore, I believe that organizations are filled with intelligent, capable people who fall back on poor styles of communicating because it is not safe to express their opinions.
 The consequences to organizations can be serious if not devastating.
 Respect is lost.
 Trust is destroyed.
 Only a fraction of the ideas necessary for the organizations long-term survival make it to the light of day.
 The best employees leave and those who stay disengage and do only enough to hold onto their jobs.

-It is my intent to give you the awareness and skills necessary to face and handle the difficult conversations of your life.
+It is my intent to give you the awareness and conflict management skills to face and handle the difficult conversations of your life.
 And as you learn and apply these skills, you’ll still have differences of opinions and disagreements, but you’ll be able to navigate them with greater confidence and skill.

 A little about me